isc-projects/bind9/doc/arm/reference.rst

    re-signed whenever the user issues the command ``rndc sign zonename``.

-   ``auto-dnssec maintain;`` includes the above, but also automatically adjusts the zone's DNSSEC keys on schedule, according to the keys' timing metadata (see :ref:`man_dnssec-keygen` and :ref:`man_dnssec-settime`).
+   ``auto-dnssec maintain;`` includes the above, but also automatically adjusts the zone's DNSSEC keys on a schedule, according to the keys' timing metadata (see :ref:`man_dnssec-keygen` and :ref:`man_dnssec-settime`).
 The command ``rndc sign zonename`` causes ``named`` to load keys from the key repository and sign the zone with all keys that are active. ``rndc loadkeys zonename`` causes ``named`` to load keys from the key repository and schedule key maintenance events to occur in the future, but it does not sign the full zone immediately.
-Note: once keys have been loaded for a zone the first time, the repository will be searched for changes periodically, regardless of whether ``rndc loadkeys`` is used.
-The recheck interval is defined by ``dnssec-loadkeys-interval``.)
+Note: once keys have been loaded for a zone the first time, the repository is searched for changes periodically, regardless of whether ``rndc loadkeys`` is used.
+The recheck interval is defined by ``dnssec-loadkeys-interval``.

    The default setting is ``auto-dnssec off``.